-The World Mosquito Program breeds mosquitoes with Wolbachia-infused cells and releases them into the environment to mate with local mosquitoes.
+Using techniques developed by scientists at Monash University in Australia, the World Mosquito Program breeds mosquitoes with Wolbachia-infused cells and releases them into the environment to mate with local mosquitoes.
 This interbreeding spreads Wolbachia across entire mosquito populations and neutralizes their disease-carrying capabilities.

-Years of scientific research, some trial-and-error deployment, and lots of labor-intensive grassroots campaigning have delivered impressive results in targeted communities.
+Years of research, some trial-and-error deployment, and lots of labor-intensive grassroots campaigning have delivered impressive results in targeted communities.